HypeCheck

 MODEST

-1 of 3 claims supported by evidence.
+0 of 4 claims supported by evidence.

-"precursor of the powerful antioxidant glutathione" Supported
+"Precursor of powerful antioxidant glutathione" Partial

 Based on: N-Acetyl L-Cysteine

-"supports the respiratory system by reducing inflammation and dissolving mucous" Partial
+"Supports respiratory system by reducing inflammation and dissolving mucous" Partial

 Based on: N-Acetyl L-Cysteine

-"promotes brain health and fertility" Unsupported
+"Promotes brain health and fertility" Unsupported

 Based on: N-Acetyl L-Cysteine

-1 supported · 1 partial · 1 unsupported
+2 partial · 1 stretch · 1 unsupported

 Ingredients